Imabari Castle: History

 The castle consisted of three concentric enclosures, each surrounded by a water moat that was connected to the sea.
 The second enclosure also had a small anchorage area surrounded by walls so that the castle could be accessed directly by sea.
 The inner bailey had a five-story tenshu, but this structure was later dismantled and relocated to Tanba Kameyama Castle, which had also been built by Tōdō Takatora.

 In 1609, just after the completion of Imabari Castle, Tōdō Takatora was transferred to Tsu Domain.
 He was replaced at Imabari in 1635 by a cadet branch of the Hisamatsu-Matsudaira clan headed by Matsudaira Sadafusa who was a nephew of Tokugawa Ieyasu, and his descendants ruled Imabari for the rest of the Edo period.

-After the Meiji restoration, all of the buildings associated with the castle were destroyed, and the land was sold to local Shinto shrine.
+After the Meiji Restoration, most of the buildings associated with the castle were destroyed, and the land was sold to local Shinto shrine.
 Only one yagura at the north corner of the Ninomaru enclosure was left, as it was used as an armory by the local army garrison, but when a fire broke out in 1871, the gunpowder inside ignited and exploded and the building was destroyed.
 In 1980, the Imabari City government constructed a new tenshu out of reinforced concrete.
-Two yagura were also reconstructed based on old photographs, one in 1985 and ten other in 1990.
+Two yagura were also reconstructed based on old photographs, one in 1985 and ten others in 1990.
 In 2006, the castle was selected as one of Japan's Top 100 Castles by the Japan Castle Foundation in 2006.
 In 2007, a large gate, along with five smaller yagura were reconstructed, and a statue of Tōdō Takatora was installed in the second enclosure.

 The castle is located a 20-minute walk from the JR Shikoku Imabari Station.

 Features

 Imabari Castle features a vast seawater moat, a high stone wall and a rare style of main gate.
 The moat averages 60 meters in length and is intended to neutralize arrows.
-Almost all parts of the high stone wall have remain unchanged since the Edo Period.
+Almost all parts of the high stone wall have remain unchanged since the Edo period.
 The main gate, Kurogane Main Gate (鉄御門, Kurogane-gomon), is iron-plated and flanked by turrets.

-State of Reconstruction
+State of reconstruction

-Imabari Castle has remained intact only regarding the walls and moat.
-The remaining buildings are reconstructions, mainly fabricated from concrete.
-The tenshu in particular, or keep, is a modern concrete construction, only imitating the outer appearance of the original.
+Only the walls and moat of Imabari Castle remain intact from the original structures.
+The remaining buildings are reconstructions.
+In particular, the tenshu, or keep, is a modern concrete construction, only imitating the outer appearance of the original.
 The interior is modern and not representative of the original design.
 It houses several exhibitions regarding weapons, armor, writings and castle photography.
-Its top floor serves as viewing point over the city.
+Its top floor serves as a viewing point over the city.
 The tenshu also houses the city's natural science museum.

-The Kurogane-gomon and Bugu-yagura turrets have been reconstructed also with interior and a small exhibition including a model and various videos explains their function and the castle's history.
+The Kurogane-gomon and Bugu-yagura turrets have also been reconstructed, with a modern interior and a small exhibition including a model and various videos that explain their function and the castle's history.
 Further buildings include the Yamazato-yagura and Okane-yagura turrets, which are home to the antiquity museum and local art museum.